-Adichunchanagiri College of Pharmacy was started in the year 1981 is a Part of Adichunchanagiri University for providing an outstanding professional educational programme in pharmacy.
+Adichunchanagiri College of Pharmacy is a Part of Adichunchanagiri University for providing an outstanding professional educational programme in pharmacy.
 Ten years after the commencement of Diploma course, B. Pharma degree course was started in 1992 to meet the increasing demand for Pharmacy graduates in Pharmaceutical Industries, Hospital Pharmacy, Drug Control Department and R & D department etc. SACCP has a distinctive atmosphere where the emphasis is on teamwork, cooperation, and friendly competition.
 Smaller student groups in classes lead to students developing closer supportive relationships with each other and faculty members.
 SACCP provides exceptional campus facilities to serve the needs of the student community.